Shopify/polaris/polaris.shopify.com/content/foundations/patterns/new-badge/index.md

 - When the user has clicked on the interactive element it’s attached to, or
 - 5 days after they first saw it, or
-- after 3 sessions, such as landing on a page 3 times.
+- after 3 sessions, such as landing on a page 3 times

 ### What the [New] badge should look like